Curaçao GCB License Casino without CRUKS: Safety, Legality & Risks in Germany

 Responsible Gambling

 Gambling can be addictive.
-If you feel you are losing control over your gambling behavior, please contact BzgA Gambling Addiction Help, Check-dein-Spiel.de, or use the central blocking system (OASIS (central player blocking system)).
+If you feel you are losing control of your gaming behavior, please contact BZgA Gambling Addiction Help, Check-dein-spiel.de, or use the central exclusion system (OASIS (central player exclusion system)).
 Set personal deposit and loss limits before playing with real money.
-Breaks and cooldown functions offered by operators are not a sign of weakness - they are a tool for sustainable enjoyment of the game.
+Pauses and cooldown functions of the providers are not a sign of weakness - they are a tool for sustainable enjoyment of the game.

 Legal Disclaimer

-The information in this article serves exclusively editorial and comparative purposes.
+The information in this article is for editorial and comparison purposes only.
 It does not constitute legal advice.
-The legal assessment of online gambling without a German license is a gray area and is subject to ongoing adjustments by the GGL (Joint Gambling Supervisory Authority of the States).
-Players are responsible for complying with local regulations.
+The legal assessment of online gambling without a German license is a gray area and is subject to ongoing adjustments by the GGL (Joint Gambling Authority of the Federal States).
+Players themselves are responsible for complying with local regulations.